melsman/mlkit/README.md

 make -j3
 ```

-The first compiler build uses the installed MLKit's own Basis library,
+The installed native MLKit builds MLKit, ReML, and the SML tools directly,
-cached objects, and matching runtime.
-It produces a native bootstrap compiler
+using its own Basis library, cached objects, and matching runtime.
+There is
-at `bin/mlkit-arm64`, which then builds the native compilers.
-Compiler builds
+no intermediate compiler build.
+Compiler builds use the default GC mode.
-use the default GC mode.
-The Makefile links the bootstrap compiler with a
+The Makefile links the generated executables with a
 512 MiB stack for self-compilation (the ARM64 linker maximum), using
 `gcc -arch arm64 -Wl,-stack_size,0x20000000`.
 It does not use `-ld_classic`.